Biological treatment

 Biological treatment operating step 2

 After prolonged exposure to the action of the bacteria in tank 1, the bacteria will be transferred to tank 2.
 This tank n°2 will then have a very similar action to that of tank n°1.
-After a second treatment, the water will be sent to the lamella column.
-Its purpose is to allow the separation of mud and water.
+The water then passes through a lamella column, separating sludge and water for final purification.

 It will be sent directly to an activated carbon filter.
 The activated carbon will then absorb a wide variety of pollutants present in the wastewater.

-To remove any pathogens that may be in the water, a UV disinfection unit is used.
-Its purpose is to bombard the water passing through it in order to destroy the DNA of the pathogens making them inactive.
+Finally, to eliminate any pathogens that may be present in the water, a UV disinfection unit is used.
+These rays destroy the DNA of germs, neutralizing them.

 What is bioremediation

-Bio-remediation is a technology based on the use of micro-organisms to clean up various environments.
-It has proven its effectiveness in many areas and on many occasions.
+Bio-remediation is a technology based on the use of micro-organisms to purify various media.
+It has proved effective time and again in a variety of situations and fields.
 Actually, it allows to decontaminate :

 The micro-organisms used in the bio-remediation process can be of several kinds, in order to ensure the widest possible range of action.